Nachiketa-A/DevopsCourse/Docker.md

 **Docker Host**

 Docker host is use to providing an environment to execute and run applications.
-It contains the docker daemon,images,containers,networks and storage
+It contains the docker daemon,images,containers,networks and storage.

+**Docker Hub/Registry**

+Docker Registry manages and stores the docker images.

 ## Hypervisor